Updated: Feb 26

 Essential Components on Cash Flow Statement

-Cash Flow statement is one out of three main financial reports that are paid intentions to by the company’s stakeholders.
-It is crucially imperative to take note of that the Cash Flow statement is not the same page as Balance Sheet or Profit and Loss.
+The cash flow statement is one out of three main financial reports that are paid intentions to by the company’s stakeholders.
+It is crucially imperative to take note of that the Cash Flow statement is not on the same page as the Balance Sheet or Profit and Loss.
 It excludes the amount of future incoming and outgoing cash that has been recorded on credit and focuses on the cash on hand.
 In spite of the distinction, the Cash flow statement is deeply analyzed in conjunction with 2 other financial reports to get the whole picture of a business.

 Cash flow statement comprised of 3 sections that are presented through cash inflow and cash outflow.
 Those are operating activities, investing activities, and financing activities.

 Operating activities cash flow could be expressed as money in and out to support the main goods or services of a business.
 Operating cash flow includes any sources and uses of cash from business activities.
 In other words, it reflects how much cash is generated from the company’s products, like cash received from the sales of products, commissions for sales on behalf of other entities, as well as cash, is spent on costs of manufacturing or paying suppliers.
 In short, this section measures the cash earned and used by the company.
 It shows the company’s ability to generate cash from its main products or services.
 If the figure is positive, that means the company is earning money.
 On the contrary, it is time for the company’s owner and manager to review and improve the business.